 The federal Immigration and Nationality Act (usually referred to as the “INA”) governs U.S. immigration law.
 Under the INA, some criminal convictions can lead to “deportation” and/or “inadmissibility.”6

-If a crime makes an immigrant inadmissible, the immigrant may not:
+If a crime makes you inadmissible, you may not:

 - Re-enter the country after leaving,